smogon/pokemon-showdown/mods/gennext/GEN-NEXT.md

 - Strength now has a 30% chance of raising user's Atk

-- Cut now has a 100% chance of lowering foe's Def
+- Cut and Rock Smash are 50 base power and now have a 100% chance of lowering foe's Def

 - Snore's Base Power is now 100